Wildlife

-What should I do if I find a sick, injured, or orphaned Florida native wildlife?
+What should I do if I find sick, injured, or orphaned Florida native wildlife?

 What should I do if I find a gopher tortoise on a roadway or injured by a dog?